freerange/site/soups/weeknotes/week-918-and-919.snip.markdown

 We've continue our work on the project modulo interruptions due to the events mentioned above.

 Last Wednesday, [Good Machine] hosted a product showcase at [The Ministry] in Borough for functionality built over the last year.
 Chris L did a demo of the clinic booking functionality he and I have been working on.

-And then on Thursday, Chris L & Chris R attended the annual (?)
-Good Machine away day also at The Ministry.
+And then on Thursday, Chris L & Chris R attended an in-person Mavis strategy session, also at The Ministry.
 In these days of extensive remote working, it's always nice to meet up with colleagues in person, so I was sorry I wasn't able to attend.

 ## Jam 🍓